opensumi/docs/docs/develop/module-apis/layout.en.md

 isVisible(location: string): Boolean
 ```

-仅在支持多视图注册、可折叠展开的 Slot 可用。传入 Slot 位置，返回视图是否可见（非折叠状态）的状态。Available only in slots that support multiple view registration and collapsible expansion.
-Pass in the Slot location and return the state of whether the view is visible (not collapsed).
+Available only in slots that support multiple view registration and collapsible expansion.
+Import in the Slot location and return the state of whether the view is visible (not collapsed).

 ##### `toggleSlot()`